billsacks/prototypes-clm-polymorphism_with_different_interfaces/README.md

 Hover over this to see my current preference.
 I'm doing this as a spoiler, because I'd like you to formulate your own opinions first.

->!
-I lean towards Option 4 right now.
+>!I lean towards Option 4 right now.
 This prevents the need for having lots of
->unused arguments in each implementation, and needing to keep the interfaces in
+>!unused arguments in each implementation, and needing to keep the interfaces in
->sync between all of the implementations.
+>!sync between all of the implementations.
 The main downside is that you need to
->put a wrapper in a separate module.
+>!put a wrapper in a separate module.
 However, a wrapper module is needed anyway
->for the factory method, so I do not feel that this is too big of a downside.
+>!for the factory method, so I do not feel that this is too big of a downside.